listening1464/hello-world/README.md

 Hi, guys!

 Ryan here, just getting started to learn Python.
-Heard that quite lots of jobs require a github account, so I came here to check it out.
+Knowing that quite a few jobs require a github account, so I came here to check it out.